cockroachdb/docs/v21.2/monitoring-and-alerting.md

 ## Monitoring tools

 {{site.data.alerts.callout_danger}}
 If a cluster becomes unavailable, most of the monitoring tools in the following sections become unavailable.
-In that case, Cockroach Labs recommends that you use [Prometheus endpoint](#prometheus-endpoint) or consult the [cluster logs](logging-overview.html).
+In that case, Cockroach Labs recommends that you use the [Prometheus endpoint](#prometheus-endpoint) or consult the [cluster logs](logging-overview.html).
 {{site.data.alerts.end}}

 ### DB Console